Bossier City, Louisiana: Shed Road

 Shed Road, the first all-weather turnpike in the American South, was constructed in the 1870s and operated from 1874 to 1886.
 It extended for 9 mi from Red Chute to the Red River.
-A plantation was at the end of the elevated and covered roadway, which was accessible by a ferry boat.
+The elevated and covered roadway led to a plantation that was accessible by a ferry.
 The covered road made the transportation of goods easier before the arrival of the railroads.

 Classification as a city

 Anna B., granddaughter of James and Mary Cane, felt the area would prosper and began promoting the idea of a riverfront city.
 Anna B. and J. J. Stockwell sold lots in 1883.
 The area grew quickly, as did transportation through it.
 At the time, the unincorporated settlement was often called Cane City.

-Around 1907, Cane City was incorporated by former Louisiana Governor Newton C. Blanchard and renamed the village of Bossier City.
-Blanchard named a Shreveport businessman, Ewald Max Hoyer, as the first Bossier City mayor.
+Around 1907, Cane City was incorporated by Louisiana Governor Newton C. Blanchard; the village was renamed as Bossier City.
+Blanchard appointed Ewald Max Hoyer, a Shreveport businessman, as the first Bossier City mayor.
 By that time, Bossier City had grown from an area around a square mile to a city containing more than 35 sqmi.
-Continued growth led to Bossier City's being redesignated from village to town by Governor John M. Parker.
+Continued growth led to Bossier City's being reclassified from village to town by Governor John M. Parker.
 Later, Governor Earl Kemp Long issued a proclamation classifying Bossier City as a city.

 The "golden spike" commemorated the completion of the east–west Vicksburg, Shreveport and Pacific Railroad.
 It was driven at Bossier City on July 12, 1884, by Julia "Pansy" Rule.
 It was the first such spike to be driven by a woman.
 The north–south Shreveport and Arkansas Railroad was completed on April 6, 1888.
 The Louisiana–Arkansas Railroad was completed on November 2, 1909.
 The Dixie Overland Highway from the East to the West Coast was built in 1918.
 These railroads and highways combined to make Bossier City a hub for future activity.

 The discovery of crude oil, to the south, in 1908, thrust Bossier City into the nationwide oil boom.
 Bossier's central location to the rural oil fields made it a major player in the oil patch.
 Several international oil companies were located in the area.
 The advantages brought by black gold fueled many civic, social and economic improvements.